 Ever since I was young, feelings of melancholy or listlessness have inevitably given rise to a particular craving: to go outdoors.
-The urge has taken on different forms - sometimes I want to walk the clifftops by a tempestuous sea and have my face scoured by the salty wind; other times I want to lean back against the trunk of a venerable tree and look up at the golden sun shining down through its green leaves - but, no matter how it manifests, this desire has been a constant companion over the decades.
-Like a good friend who brings you soup when you have the flu, that companion has consistently helped me get through difficult times: when I return home after my dose of nature, I inevitably feel emotionally healthier and more balanced.
+The urge has taken on different Humans have probably been deriving health benefits forms - sometimes I want to walk the clifftops by a from the environments in which we live for as long as Homo sapiens has been a species.
+For example, tempestuous sea and have my face scoured by the salty wind; other times I want to lean back against the trunk some of our most commonly used pharmaceuticals of a venerable tree and look up at the golden sun shining come from nature: aspirin is derived from willow down through its green leaves - but, no matter how it bark, and the antibiotic penicillin is derived from the manifests, this desire has been a constant companion penicillium mould. over the decades.
+Like a good friend who brings you soup when you have the flu, that companion has However, biophilia is most frequently discussed in consistently helped me get through difficult times: when relation to mental wellbeing and one of the best-I return home after my dose of nature, I inevitably feel emotionally healthier and more balanced.